DataDog/kics/documentation/rules/terraform/azure/vault_auditing_disabled.md

 ### Description

  Enabling logging for Azure Key Vault ensures that all access and management activities are captured and can be monitored for unauthorized or anomalous activity.
 Without logging enabled—such as omitting a `azurerm_monitor_diagnostic_setting` resource—critical security events and access records would not be recorded, making it difficult to detect potential breaches or comply with audit requirements.
-A secure configuration includes adding a diagnostic setting, for example:
+A secure configuration includes adding a diagnostic setting.
+For example:

 ```
 resource "azurerm_monitor_diagnostic_setting" "example" {